-European Union (EU after first mention) - use full name in first instance, and EU thereafter eurozone ex ante ex post exequatur ex officio exposé ex parte extra-curricular extrajudicial extraterritorial eyeWitness to Atrocities - in the first instance only, thereafter eyeWitness.
+European Union (EU after first mention) - use full name in first instance, and EU thereafter eurozone ex ante ex post exequatur ex officio exposé ex parte extra-curricular extrajudicial extraterritorial in brackets and acronym thereafter eyeWitness to Atrocities - in the first instance only, thereafter eyeWitness.
 Not 'the eyeWitness project'.
 When referring to eyeWitness' relationship to the IBA, say 'eyeWitness to Atrocities, which began under the auspices of the IBA' or 'began as an initiative of the IBA'.

-European Union law (historically called 'European Community law') - use to refer to the law of the Member States of the EU, as adopted by the Council of Ministers fact finding (but a fact-finding mission - see notes on attributive hyphens under Hyphenation)
+European Union law (historically called 'European Community law') - use to refer to the law of the Member States of the EU, as adopted by the Council of Ministers fair trial rights (not hyphenated)